Zina D. H. Young: Spiritual gifts

 Young was noted among the new converts of the church for her somewhat remarkable spiritual gifts.
 Not long after her family arrived in Kirtland, she exhibited the gift of tongues and of the interpretation of tongues, gifts she continued to demonstrate throughout her life.
 She also later exhibited the gifts of prophecy and healing.
 Emmeline B. Wells later wrote of her: "In all spiritual labors and manifestations, she was greatly gifted, and no woman in Israel was more inspirational in prayer ....
 Her whole life was one of untiring devotion to her Heavenly Father."

 As General Relief Society President, Young traveled throughout the church performing hundreds of healing blessings every year; she is possibly the LDS Church's most well documented healer, male or female.
-Though healing rituals are strictly a function of the male priesthood in the contemporary LDS Church, up through the presidency of Joseph F. Smith, female healing blessings were part of the orthodoxy.
+Though healing rituals are strictly a function of the male priesthood in the contemporary Church of Jesus Christ of Latter-day Saints, up through the presidency of Joseph F. Smith, female healing blessings were part of the orthodoxy.
 Young would carefully wash, anoint, and seal healing blessings, even in the presence of her husband Brigham Young and other church leaders.
 She taught and encouraged other women to heal as well, preaching at the 1889 General Relief Society Conference, "it is the privilege of all Sisters living as they should to administer the ordinances to their Sisters in sickness & the little ones in faith & humility."
 She earned the name "Zina, the comforter", particularly after tending to the sick during the journey west as a Mormon pioneer.